Abdallah-Allam/Git-Course/README.md

 git config => !
 Important !
-ssh-keygen -t rsa -b C "email" => generat public key git init => Create an empty Git repository or reinitialize an existing one git config --global alias.shortcut "command" => do shortcut with alias to any comman you want in git
+ssh-keygen -t rsa -b C "email" => generat public key git init => Create an empty Git repository or reinitialize an existing one git config --global alias.shortcut "command" => do shortcut with alias to any comman you want in git branch => display the branchs you have git branch name_of_branch => generate new branch with any name you want git checkout => switch the branchs git checkout name_of_branch => switch to "name_of_branch" git checkout -b new_branch => generate new branch and switch to it git branch -d name_of_branch => delete the branch but if the branch has new edits then the command does not delete it git branch -D name_of_branch => the command force the delete of the branch even if it has edits git branch -m new_name => rename the branch